SamHjelmfelt/Ember/README.md

 2. Add Kerberos support
 3. Add local repo for mPack services
 4. Optimize settings to reduce footprint and improve performance

-## Known issues
-1. Sometimes the destroyCluster command will hang requiring a VM restart to complete.
-The Docker/Systemd interface has issues in CentOS 7